Story by: Julie Kruer on March 16, 2020

-Johnathan now has follow-up appointments with a cardiologist at Norton Children’s Medical Associates – Elizabethtown, which is closer to the family’s home.
+Johnathan now has follow-up appointments with a cardiologist at Norton Children’s Medical Group – Elizabethtown, which is closer to the family’s home.
 Aside from the large scar on his chest, he looks and acts like a healthy 18-month-old now, according to Sarah.

 “People look at him and say ‘Really?
 Not this chunky boy,’” she said.

 According to Sarah, they won’t know until he’s older if he will have limitations with physical activity, but they are optimistic.

 Molly, a sophomore at Western Kentucky University studying pre-medicine, credits her experience seeing the care that Johnathan received at Norton Children’s Hospital with helping her realize she would like to be a neonatologist.